giuntoli-group/init-project/README.md

 ### Task 7: Search for all the command you see in `in.single_chain` on LAMMPS [documentation](https://docs.lammps.org/Manual.html) and learn what they do

+You can use text editors such as [vim](https://opensource.com/article/19/3/getting-started-vim) or [nano](https://tecadmin.net/getting-started-with-nano/) on Habrok.
+These are pre-installed in all Linux distributions, so you can simply type `vim in.single_chain` or `nano in.single_chain` to get started.

 ## Part 3: Introduction to Polymer Physics

 Polymer physics is a key area of study in materials science and engineering, focusing on understanding the behaviour of polymeric materials.
 Polymers are large molecules composed of repeating units, and they play a crucial role in a wide range of applications, from everyday household items to high-performance engineering materials.
 One of the fundamental models used in polymer physics, especially in coarse-grained molecular dynamics (CGMD) simulations, is the Bead-Spring model.
 This model represents polymers as a series of beads (monomers) connected by springs (bonds), simplifying the complex molecular structure into a more manageable form.
 This abstraction is particularly useful for studying the macroscopic properties of polymers, such as their elasticity, viscosity, and thermal behaviour from fundamental physics principles.